albert-gee/old-macdonald/Writerside/topics/Thread.md

 **OpenThread (OT)** is an open-source implementation of the **Thread** networking protocol.

+## Resilience

+The Thread Network prevents **single points of failure** through device redundancy and autonomous role transitions, but in topologies like a Thread Network Partition with only one Border Router, failure of that Border Router can disrupt external network access due to the lack of a backup.
+Devices in a Thread Network can communicate directly without an active Border Router.
+Having multiple Border Routers allows connections to one or more external networks, improving reliability and redundancy.

 ## Architecture

 OpenThread runs on various OS or bare-metal systems, including Linux and ESP32, due to its narrow abstraction layer and